 In addition to the surveys and data reporting, seven “Weed Watcher” workshops were held for a total of 163 attendees providing training on EDRR practices and noxious weed identification.
 A field guide to the “Worst Weeds of the Gorge” was developed and published.

 Boot brushes and signage were installed at 25 key trailheads in the Columbia River Gorge to encourage visitors to clean their boots before and after hiking.
-(View a map of the boot brush sites in the east and west ends of the Gorge).
+(View a map of the boot brush stations in the Gorge).
 This helps minimize the spread of weed seeds through the sensitive and unique habitats found in the Columbia River Gorge National Scenic Area.
 Visitors can report invasive species sightings at www.oregoninvasiveshotline.org, or can use their smart phones to report observations directly to iMapInvasives.
 Engaging both land managers and visitors to the Gorge will ensure the protection of its natural beauty and biodiversity for generations to come.

 The Boot Brush Project was a huge success, even attaining a television spot on the Oregon Public Broadcasting show Oregon Field Guide.
-You can watch the video at http://www.opb.org/television/programs/ofg/segment/gorge-weeds/.
+You can watch the video at watch.opb.org/video/oregon-field-guide-gorge-weeds.
 Now that the CG-CWMA has baseline data as well as new observations and survey results, the team can better prioritize future treatment and survey efforts and can easily share data between all partners.
 To learn more about the importance of boot brushes, visit our article Clean Your Boots to Protect the Columbia Gorge.